 The most common cause of vomiting in cats is due to an accumulation of hair in the stomach (thanks to self-grooming habits).
 When swallowed, the hair coalesces into a ball within the stomach and creates a "foreign body."
 The stomach lining becomes irritated and may cause the cat to throw up.
 Hairballs are not a serious issue, but it is important to rule out other causes of vomiting.
 Hairballs may be symptomatic of an underlying disease.

-Symptoms: Your cat may vomit right after eating, gag or a cough.
+Symptoms: Your cat may vomit right after eating, gagging, or coughing.

 - Hairball Products: Many cat hairball products are available on the market.
 These products lubricate the hairballs and facilitate their passage out of the stomach via excretion.